LeelooDawn/LeelooDawn/README.md

 - 👋 Hi, I’m @LeelooDawn
 - 👀 I’m interested in video games, tv, acting, and ASL (American Sign Language)
-- 🌱 I’m currently learning coding - I'm a beginner and am learning the ways of the code in order to start a new career!
+- 🌱 I’m currently learning coding - I am learning the ways of the code in order to start a new career!
 - 💞️ I’m looking to collaborate on anything?
-Again, I am new.

 <!---